 Queries and Complaints

 Any queries or complaints relating to this notice and our privacy practices should be directed, in the first instance to us using the following email address: email@example.com

-Alternatively, you can contact our Data Protection Officer is provided by RGDP LLP and can be contacted either via 07935 008 316 or email@example.com
+Alternatively you can contact our Data Protection Officer is provided by RGDP LLP and can be contacted either via 0131 222 3239 or firstname.lastname@example.org

 You also have the right to complain to the Information Commissioner’s Office in relation to our use of your information.
 The Information Commissioner’s contact details are noted below: